-By Jewish Law A Shadchan is entitled to a fee.
+A Shadchan is entitled to a fee by Jewish Law.

-The first halachic ruling on shadchanus is by Moses Isserles (1530- 1572), also known by the acronym Rema who ruled that a shadchan is an agent like a real estate agent who gets a fee and the shadchan can compel payment in bes din just like any debt owed.
+In Shulchan Aruch Choshen Mishpat, Jewish Laws of monetary matters are laid out in a systematic comprehensive manner.
+In the section on the obligation to pay an agent, such as a real estate agent, the RAMA commented that a shadchan is an agent like a real estate agent who gets a fee and like a real estate agent, the shadchan can compel payment in bes din just like any debt owed.

 Any person who makes a shidduch for someone else, whether it is a professional Shadchan or a friend, is entitled to a shadchan fee.
 This includes making a shidduch for relatives.
 If a close relative (i.e. brother, sister, brother-in-law) is a professional shadchan who had stated specifically they require a fee, or even if it didn’t cross their mind, but when the Shidduch was completed they demanded it, they are entitled to payment.
 However, in the case where they made the Shidduch as a favor to the son, family etc. as is commonly done, they are not entitled to payment.11